Business Partner Code of Conduct and Ethics

-- The processes for the Boards of Directors to ensure conflicts of interest are avoided.
+- Processes for the Boards of Directors to ensure conflicts of interest are avoided.

-- The processes for evaluating the performance of the Boards of Directors.
+- Processes for evaluating the performance of the Boards of Directors.

-We have policies and safeguards in place and promote high ethical standards.
-Our policies meet or exceed regulatory requirements.
-Our leadership is committed to our Code of Business Conduct and Ethics and our Business Partner Code of Business Conduct and Ethics, which require that every employee, members of the Boards of Directors, and business partners use sound judgment, maintain high ethical standards and demonstrate honesty in all business dealings.
-As part of our ethics program, we conduct periodic risk assessments and audits that cover our corporate entity, as well as our brands and business units.
-Risk assessment and audit results help us direct and focus our compliance resources and work plans to address identified compliance risk.
+We have policies and safeguards in place which exceed regulatory requirements and promote high ethical standards.
+Our leadership is committed to our Code of Business Conduct and Ethics and our Business Partner Code of Business Conduct and Ethics, which require that every employee, member of the Boards of Directors, and business partner use sound judgment, maintain high ethical standards and demonstrate honesty in all business dealings.
+As part of our ethics program, we conduct periodic risk assessments and audits to help us direct and focus our compliance resources and work plans to address identified compliance risk.

 Integrity is a fundamental value for all business units.
-Our employees are informed about our Code of Business Conduct and Ethics when they are hired and are required to complete training to aid in their understanding of the company’s expected standards of behavior.
+Our employees are informed about our Code of Business Conduct and Ethics when they are hired and at pre-defined intervals thereafter.

-In addition, all shoreside employees at the director level and above, or the local equivalent, and personnel in purchasing or recruiting roles, complete and sign a Business Ethics Disclosure Form at least once annually, indicating that they have read, understood and agree to comply with our Code of Business Conduct and Ethics.
+In addition, all shoreside employees at the director level and above, or the local equivalent, and personnel in purchasing or recruiting roles, complete and sign a Business Ethics Disclosure Form annually, indicating that they have read, understood and agree to comply with our Code of Business Conduct and Ethics (available in eight languages internally).
 To reinforce our commitment to ethical business behavior, we also provide issue-specific ethics training to employees and board members on the basis of their roles and responsibilities in relation to identified compliance risk.

 Transparency and disclosure are key to our corporate governance and ethics strategy.
 We monitor, track and report grievances, environmental incidents and other incidents.
 To facilitate reporting, we have established formal procedures to report concerns in person or via a dedicated hotline telephone number and website.
 We have a rigorous internal incident reporting system that requires the reporting of spills, releases or discharges internal within the ship or external to the ship.
 Spills, releases or discharges are reported to external authorities as required by applicable regulations.